east-winds/east-winds.github.io/_posts/2017-07-13-brookings-india-political-economy-renewable-energy-integration.md

 ---
 layout: post
 title: "Institutions, Conflicts, and Political Economy in Renewable Energy Integration: Case of China, and Thoughts for India"
-subtitle: "Brookings India | Talk and Discussion"
+subtitle: "Brookings India | Talk and Discussion with Rahul Tongia"
 tags: [home]
 youtubeId: O_MC6VOHYFc